-Travelling south of Penticton to Osoyoos and it’s hard to miss the sheer drop off that is McIntyre Bluff on the right hand side of the highway.
+Travel south of Penticton to Osoyoos and it’s hard to miss the sheer drop off that is McIntyre Bluff on the right hand side of Highway 97.
 Named after “Uncle Pete” McIntyre who lived at the base, the striking cliff rises 300 metres above the road and nearby Vaseux Lake.

 A desert spectacle from McIntyre Bluff’s Summit

 Towards the end of a long gradual ascent, the views start to appear.
 Vineyards stretch from one side of the valley to the other, with the highway almost the only interruption.
 We were able to see wonderfully turquoise Gallagher Lake for the first time ever, being that is a resort lake and cleverly hidden from the highway.

 Vaseux Lake, our favourite in the area, just peeks around the Bluff from the other direction.
 With only a couple of Inukshuks for company, we had the views from the top all to ourselves.
 A perfect morning hike!